Dioxins and dioxin-like compounds: Toxicity

 Dioxin toxicity is based on inappropriate activation of a physiologically important receptor, and therefore dose-response must be carefully considered.
 Inappropriate stimulation of many receptors leads to toxic outcomes, e.g. overdose of vitamin A leads to inappropriate activation of retinoid receptors resulting in e.g. malformations, and overdoses of corticosteroids or sex hormones lead to a multitude of adverse effects.
-Therefore it is important to separate the effects of low doses causing activation of the receptor around the physiological range from the effects of high toxic doses.
+Therefore, it is important to separate the effects of low doses causing activation of the receptor around the physiological range from the effects of high toxic doses.
 This is all the more important because of large differences in exposures even among human beings.
 Western populations today are exposed to dioxins at doses leading to concentrations of 5 to 100 picograms/g (as TEQ in body fat), and the highest concentrations in accidental or deliberate poisonings have been 10,000 to 144,000 pg/g leading to dramatic but not lethal outcomes.

-The most relevant toxic outcomes of dioxins both in humans and animals are cancer and the developmental effects of offspring.
+The most relevant toxic outcomes of dioxins both in humans and animals are cancer and the developmental effects on offspring.
 Both have been documented at high doses, most accurately in animal experiments.
 As to developmental effects there is an agreement that the present dioxin levels in many populations are not very far from those causing some effects, but there is not yet consensus on the safe level.
 As to cancer, there is a disagreement on how to extrapolate the risk from high toxic doses to the present low exposures.

 While the affinity of dioxins and related industrial toxicants to the Ah receptor may not fully explain all their toxic effects including immunotoxicity, endocrine effects and tumor promotion, toxic responses appear to be typically dose-dependent within certain concentration ranges.
 A multiphasic dose–response relationship has also been reported, leading to uncertainty and debate about the true role of dioxins in cancer rates.
 The endocrine disrupting activity of dioxins is thought to occur as a down-stream function of AH receptor activation, with thyroid status in particular being a sensitive marker of exposure.
 TCDD, along with the other PCDDs, PCDFs and dioxin-like coplanar PCBs are not direct agonists or antagonists of hormones, and are not active in assays which directly screen for these activities such as ER-CALUX and AR-CALUX.
 These compounds have also not been shown to have any direct mutagenic or genotoxic activity.
 Their main action in causing cancer is cancer promotion.
 A mixture of PCBs such as Aroclor may contain PCB compounds which are known estrogen agonists but are not classified as dioxin-like in terms of toxicity.
 Mutagenic effects have been established for some lower chlorinated chemicals such as 3-chlorodibenzofuran, which is neither persistent nor an AH receptor agonist.